htcondor/htcondor/docs/admin-manual/power-management.rst

 definition.
 An optional expiration time for each ClassAd can be specified with ``OFFLINE_EXPIRE_ADS_AFTER`` :index:`OFFLINE_EXPIRE_ADS_AFTER`.
-The timing begins from the time the hibernating machine’s ClassAd enters the *condor\_collector* daemon.
+The timing begins from the time the hibernating machine's ClassAd enters the *condor\_collector* daemon.
 See section \ `Configuration
 Macros <../admin-manual/configuration-macros.html>`__ on
 page \ `Configuration